-Refer to Figure 3-7.
+Refer to Figure 3-11.
 To view the current system alarms, you can go from the System Main Screen to an Alarm Screen.
-From the Alarm Screen, you can then go to an Alarm Filters Screen and set up the alarm reporting filters.
-Or, you can go to an Alarm History Screen (log) and view alarms that were previously logged by the system.
+From the Alarm Screen, you can then access an Alarm Filters Screen and set up the alarm reporting filters.
+Or, you can access an Alarm History Screen (log) and view alarms that were previously logged by the system.
 These screens and operations are discussed in the "Alarms and Alarm Filters" section later in this chapter.